collocations.org

 exist

-We want to improve the relationship that exists between the university and the town.
+We want to improve the relationship that exists between the university and industry.

 I tried everything to make our relationship work.